-7.1 Any joint procurement for the benefit of the Council together with one or more public bodies will be formally approved by the relevant Strategic Director as a Delegated Decision before the procurement commences.
+- 7.1 Any joint procurement for the benefit of the Council together with one or more public bodies will be approved by the relevant Strategic Director before the procurement commences. - 7.2 Where the Council conducts the procurement on behalf of itself and one or more other public bodies these CPRs will apply and the

-- 7.2 Where the Council conducts the procurement on behalf of itself and one or more other public bodies these CPRs will apply and the Head of Team must ensure the other public bodies that are to be included in that arrangement are listed in the OJEU advertisement and contract documents individually or as an identified class.
-The estimate of contract usage given must include the potential usage of that joint arrangement by those public bodies listed. - 7.3 Where the Council is going to take part in a procurement that is conducted by another public body the procurement must be carried out in accordance with the procuring body's procurement rules and the Public Contracts Regulations, but the Head of Team will in any event comply with the need to demonstrate and secure best value and of the principles of openness, fairness and transparency.
+Service Lead must ensure the other public bodies that are to be included in that arrangement are listed in the Find a Tender Service FTS advertisement and contract documents individually or as an identified class.
+The estimate of contract usage given must include the potential usage of that joint arrangement by those public bodies listed.

+7.3 Where the Council is going to take part in a procurement that is conducted by another public body the procurement must be carried out in accordance with the procuring body's procurement rules and the Public Contracts Regulations, but the Service Lead will in any event comply with the need to demonstrate and secure best value and of the principles of openness, fairness and transparency.

-8. Estimating the Contract Value / Aggregation
+8. Assessing the need and estimating the Contract Value / Aggregation